galaxyproject/training-material/topics/fair/tutorials/fair-ena/tutorial.md

 ### 2. Sample
 Sample object defines metadata about the sequenced biomaterial, e.g. bacteria, virus, etc. One sample should represent one sequencing library.

-To ensure that each sample is registered with sufficient metadata so as to provide enough context for the data to be easily interpreted, a mandatory, recommended and optional set of attributes need to be provided for a sample.
+To ensure that each sample is registered with sufficient metadata so as to provide enough context for the data to be easily interpreted, a mandatory, recommended and optional set of attributes should be provided for a sample.
 Sample checklists have been developed in collaboration with different research communities to ensure that they are relevant and realistic for their context.
 They differ with the nature of the sample.

 A registered sample will receive a BioSample accession (SAMEA*) and ENA sample accession (ERS*).